earth-mover/icechunk/spec/icechunk-spec.md

 The chunks from a single array can also be spread across multiple manifests.

 Manifest files are currently encoded using [MessagePack](https://msgpack.org/), but this may change before Icechunk version 1.0.
-Given the alpha status of this spec, the best way to understand the information stored in the snapshot file, is through the datastructures the Icechunk library is using to serialize it.
-This datastructure will most certainly change before the spec stabilization:
+Given the alpha status of this spec, the best way to understand the information stored in the snapshot file is through the data structure used internally by the Icechunk library.
+This data structure will most certainly change before the spec stabilization:

 ```rust
 pub struct Manifest {